-The Early Education Program Expression of Interest for the 2021/2022 school year closed on March 31, 2021.
-Placements will be communicated to families by April 16.
-If you are interested in our Early Education Program but missed out on the Expression of Interest, please contact Melinda Moore, Administrative Assistant, for Lethbridge School Division for more information.
-Moore can be reached at firstname.lastname@example.org or 403-380-5385.
+If you are interested in our Early Education Program but missed the Expression of Interest timeline, please contact Charlene Drader, Administrative Assistant, for Lethbridge School Division for more information.
+Drader can be reached at email@example.com or 403-380-5385

 Alberta Education, within the Inclusive Education framework, has identified that every child deserves a great start.
 Lethbridge School Division values and supports the best possible start in a child’s learning journey and life success by providing Early Childhood Services programming that is based on current research in the field of early learning and development.